Skip to main content

 Does Anyone Qualify for Financial Aid?

-According to the National Center for Education Studies (NCES), 91% of students at four-year nonprofit private institutions received financial aid in the 2020-2021 school year.
+Many people do.
+According to the Integrated Postsecondary Education Data System (IPEDS) by the National Center for Education Studies (NCES), 85.6% of first-time students attending college full-time received financial aid in the 2022-2023 school year.

 To better understand the steps involved in receiving financial aid and approximately what a degree will cost, reach out to the Student Financial Services team at the college or university you attend or hope to attend.
 They can clarify areas of confusion, answer questions specific to your situation and offer details that pertain directly to that school.